PositiveSumData/NationalOralHealthDataPortal/Data/HeadStart/README.md

 ### Design

-A LucidChart entity relationship diagram of our table structure is available.
-Additional tables were
+A [LucidChart](https://www.lucidchart.com/invitations/accept/4c3cd1aa-9b4b-4ffa-8bbb-40e97939375a) entity relationship diagram of our table structure is available.

 We use one main table combining Program Details and Sections A & B. Ancillary tables contain metadata for citation.

 ### Code

-[R code]() reads in all the annual PIR report files, reformats them, combines them, and returns csv files for upload to our database.
+[R code](https://github.com/PositiveSumData/NationalOralHealthDataPortal/blob/master/Data/HeadStart/HeadStart_r_code.R) reads in all the annual PIR report files, reformats them, combines them, and returns csv files for upload to our database.

 Major additions to the data include:
 * Adding county FIPS codes and longitude and latitude